Ikigai, Purpose and Direction

 - I come alive in these conversations.

-- I get protective when this value is violated.
+- I get protective when this value is compromised.

 - I cannot ignore this pattern in people or systems.